HectorHHZ/Biometrically-Enhanced-Intelligent-Smartphone-Locking-Control-System/README.md

 on the hardware, which is expensive(more than 2000 RMB).
 Besides, they are not convenienve at all, since each time guests come, the host must put their biometrics information on the lock and delete them after guests leave.
 The right access process is complicated.

-So I formed a team to design an intelligent locking control system combining smartphone, hardware lock, and biometric features.
+So our team design an intelligent locking control system combining smartphone, hardware lock, and biometric features.
 With our products, users can not only use their biological characteristics, the APP and the specific phone to unlock doors but also authorize the access right and access time to visitors readily.
 We put the biometrics authentication on the smartphone,